1. What's a Distributed Agile Team?

 In a parallel agile team structure, everyone’s job changes per sprint.
 Full disclosure; this isn’t the easiest structure to manage.
-Each sprint links back to one skill which all members will be required to have.
+Each sprint links back to one skill that all members will be required to have.
 For example, a team of developers will write code in one sprint.
-In the next sprint, a team of testers get involved.
+In the next sprint, a team of testers gets involved.
 This again can result in your project moving at a glacial pace because members can’t utilize any other skill they might have in one sprint.

-3.5 Agile Product sub-team
+3.5.
+Agile Product Sub-team

 Product sub-teams are self-contained units that are part of a bigger agile team.
 They have surfaced from the need to keep project deliverables measurable.
 This agile team structure applies to complex projects that can be broken down for simplicity, accountability, visibility and effort traceability.

 The team will be responsible for a specific work area while keeping the overall deliverable made up of several sub-tasks.
 Members pool in skills and create a library of knowledge from which parts of previous work can be reused for a project of a similar nature down the line.